 Thankfully, science has given us a measurable estimate of our TDEE.
 Unfortunately, it involves a series of calculations involving multiple factors and can potentially be overwhelming for some.

-Thankfully, for those who are not math inclined (such as myself) there is a useful app which I personally use and recommend called “MyFitnessPal” which will estimate your TDEE based on your height, sex, weight, activity level, etc. The app can also provide you with recommendations of the target calories to aim for given your weight loss/gain and/or maintenance goals.
+Thankfully, for those who are not math inclined (such as myself), there is a useful app that I personally use and recommend called “MyFitnessPal” which will estimate your TDEE based on your height, sex, weight, activity level, etc. The app can also provide you with recommendations of the target calories to aim for given your weight loss/gain and/or maintenance goals.
 Through “MyFitnessPal” you can track the foods that you eat throughout the day and calculate the calories that you consume during the day versus the calories expended.

 Somethings to keep in mind when tallying serving size.

-Here you can see that calories can easily be miscalculated by underestimating the serving size, as well as considering the type of foods/drinks being consuming.
+Here you can see that calories can easily be miscalculated by underestimating the serving size, as well as considering the type of foods/drinks being consumed.
 In order to avoid misrepresenting the true value of calories consumed, it’s important to be mindful of your serving sizes to achieve your goals as demonstrated in the illustrations above.

 Sustainable weight loss recommendations

-As such, if the goal is weight loss then a person should strive for consistency and bear in mind that it is a lifestyle change as opposed to an item to be checked off a check-list.
+As such, if the goal is weight loss then a person should strive for consistency and bear in mind that it is a lifestyle change as opposed to an item to be checked off a checklist.
 The CDC (Center for Disease Control) suggests a healthy goal is to lose 1 to 2lbs of weight per week.
-Losing 1lb requires a caloric deficit of 3500 calories per week, translating to a caloric deficit of 500 calories per day (1000 calories per day if it the goal was 2 lbs of weight loss per week).
+Losing 1lb requires a caloric deficit of 3500 calories per week, translating to a caloric deficit of 500 calories per day (1000 calories per day if the goal was 2 lbs of weight loss per week).
 This caloric deficit can be reached by decreasing the calories consumed and increasing physical activity.
 Again you can use “MyFitnessPal” in order to calculate your target calories for a 1lb (or 2lbs) per week weight loss plan.